billythemusical/recode-fa23/modules/09-pwa/debuggin-on-mobile.md

 Debugging on mobile devices can be difficult because the small screen size and lack of traditional keyboard, among other things.
 So we usually tether our devices to a laptop or desktop via USB and watch the console there.
 Here's how to set that up on both iOS and Android.
 I have tested this on iOS, but not on Android though, so please let me know ASAP if this is working or not for the latter.

-### Part 1: Connecting to a locally developed web page
+### Part 1: Connecting to a local web page on mobile

 Before you deploy your site, you'll need to visit it on your mobile device as you're building it.
 To do so, you have to do a few things: